Loch Achtriochtan, Glencoe on a Scotland Road Trip Itinerary

 F– STEALL WATERFALL – Beautiful trail is considered of moderate difficulty.
 It takes about 2 km to reach the stunning Steall Waterfall, so the whole trail might take more than 1 hour.
 Note that the trail might be slippery and uneven going over rocks.
 But the waterfall looks worth the hike!
 The map on the right shows the out-and-back trail from the parking to the waterfalls (circled blue).

-Steall Waterfall Trail map
+Steall Waterfall Trail map, Scotland

 Steall Waterfall Trail © The Luxury Travelers